southworkscom/AI/docs/_docs/skills/handbook/add-skills-to-a-virtual-assistant.md

 The `--luisFolder` parameter can be used to point the Skill CLI at the source LU files for trigger utterances (defaults to `deployment/resources/skills/` inside your assistant folder).
 The CLI will automatically traverse locale folder hierarchies.
 Also, you have to specify the `--cs` (for C#) or `--ts` (for TypeScript) argument for determining the coding language of your assistant, since each language takes different folder structures that need to be taken into consideration.

-> Note: The Skills can be found in the [botframework-skills](https://github.com/microsoft/botframework-skills) repository to connect the Skill to the Virtual Assistant using the botskills tool.
+> Note: The Skills can be found in the [botframework-skills](https://github.com/microsoft/botframework-skills) repository.

 Once the connect command finish successfully, you can see under the `botFrameworkSkills` property of your Virtual Assistant's appsettings.json file that the following structure was added with the information provided in the Skill manifest.